maxobaxo/js-poughkeepsie-pushers/README.md

 ## Description
 This website is used to maintain an active roster for the intramural baseball team, The Poughkeepsie Pushers.
 Additionally, team members are able to communicate through the site's message board.
+View deployed project here: [The Poughkeepsie Pushers](https://js-poughkeepsie-pushers.firebaseapp.com/)

 ## Specifications
 * A user can view a list of all team members